Code-Institute-Submissions/ci-propt-studios/README.md

 The gallery page has no user interaction, animations of hidden from viewport images are achieved using Animate On Scroll library - refer to *Acknowledgements* section

 Contact us page contains a contact us form with 5 elements - name (required), email (required), phone number (not required), drop-down selection of what the user's query relates to and a text field (required).
 If any of the required fields are left blank, the user is prompted to enter them again.
-Similarly, if the email address is in the wrong format (ie. missing @ sign) user will be prompted to enter valid email address.
+Similarly, if the email address is in the wrong format (ie. missing @ sign) user will be prompted to enter a valid email address.
 Submit button currently has no action (refer to *Features Left to Implement* section)

+There was a bug found an all devices where there was a bit of overflow due to the jumbotron element overflowing to the right.
+CSS properties were accordingly adjusted to fix this.

+Additionally, after adding them initially, the animations would repeat themselves over and over again when user scrolls up/down the page.
+This was fixed by adding `once: true` under the `AOS.init({}` - this solution was found under official documentation on GitHub.

 This has been tested using (all on 13" Macbook Pro with macOS 10.15.3 + on an external 24" display):